FarrugiaChris/Test/README.md

 2. Currently, Cypress supports Node.js version 14.x/16.x/18.x and above.
 Please make sure to have one of the mentioned versions.
 In order to verify this, you can open the terminal and type `node --v`.

 3. Once Node.js is installed, we are ready to start installing Cypress in our project path.
 Using an IDE or text editor, from the terminal, type `cd /your/project/path` (example: `cd Documents/Cypress_Project)`.
 Here run the following command:`npm install cypress --save-dev`.
+Once done we will install the npm packages for the node_modules with the command ```npm_install```.

    **Note:** Ideally, we are using an IDE or a rich text editor like VS Code.